swopblock/Swop-Script/README.md

-# Swopblock's Action Grammar: Intentions
+# Swop Script

-The Swopblock action grammar is a grammar for messages that capture the intentions of the user in four kinds of actions each in a complete English sentence that are used together to specify a complete Swopblock transaction.
+Swop Script is a grammar for messages that capture the intentions of the user in four kinds of actions each in a complete English sentence that are used together to specify a complete Swopblock transaction.
 The four types of actions are Ordering, Invoicing, Delivering and Confirming.
-These actions are intentions on the part of a user in the case of Ordering and are delegated autonomous in the case of Invoicing, Delivering and Confirming.
+These actions are intentions on the part of a user in the case of Ordering and are delegated autonomous (auto) in the case of Invoicing, Delivering and Confirming.

 **Intentions:**